 Tree planting by the Nyundo community has helped stabilize rainfall, allowing them to grow crops again.
 The trails were developed by locals to provide a sustainable alternative to agriculture, poaching, and logging, offering income and motivation to conserve the forest.

-- Suma Waterfall Walk: The panoramic Suma Waterfalls are located in a village called Suma.
+Suma Waterfall Walk: The Suma Waterfalls are located in a village called Suma.
 This community walk passes through villages around Bwindi National Park.
 You can also visit one of the largest villages in the area and see a man who has 16 wives.
-The trail is 6 kilometers long and takes about 5-6 hours to complete.
+The trail is 6 kilometers long and takes about 5 to 6 hours to complete.

-- Ivy River Trail: The Ivy River Trail offers beautiful views of Bwindi with its rolling hills.
+Ivy River Trail: The Ivy River Trail offers wide views of Bwindi’s rolling hills.
 This trail takes about 4 hours and is also used by locals, especially on market days.
-Visitors can see a variety of birds, primates, butterflies, and other wildlife along the trail.
+Visitors can see a variety of birds, primates, butterflies, and other wildlife along the way.